 Dubai is a city unlike any other cities I’ve ever visited and it was the perfect introduction to the Middle East.
-Globally, the city is known for its superlatives – the biggest mall in the world, the tallest man-made structure in the world, the fastest growing city in the world – you get the gist.
-So when I first landed in the country, I had a carefully laid out Dubai itinerary – there were some expectations and Dazzling Dubai did not disappoint.
+Globally, the city is known for its superlatives – the biggest mall in the world, the tallest man-made structure in the world, the fastest-growing city in the world – you get the gist.
+So when I first landed in the country, I had a carefully laid out Dubai itinerary – there was some expectations and Dazzling Dubai did not disappoint.

 Read More: Postcard From | Dubai

 My introduction to Dubai included adventures through the city covering all the touristic destinations and it was great!
 Discovering the Old Town Dubai, Gold Souq, JBR (Western University students would know this as something else), the Burj Khalifa and the largest malls in the world.
 Here is our jam-packed 4-day itinerary from my trip in 2012, exploring a little bit of old and new Dubai!

 Jumeirah is a coastal residential area of Dubai and is also considered as one of the most exclusive areas of the city.
 It boasts five-star hotel chains along its coastline, the likes you would normally associate with movie stars and wealthy tourists/expats.
 It is incredibly popular with tourists and expats alike, given the stunning vista of Jumeirah Beach that you wake up to every morning.

 As the icing on the cake, the most prominent icon of Dubai, Burj Al Arab Hotel, is located on this beach front.
 Though the likes of Ritz-Carlton and Jumeirah Beach Hotel chains are way out of my student budget, I found the equally lovely, and more budget-friendly, familiar chain, Ramada Hotel to be far more than enough for my stay in Dubai with my group of friends.